 |FSK:||From 6 years|

 She just can't decide: Actually Lolle (Felicitas Woll) is standing at the altar with Hart (Matthias Klimsa).
 Together they run an animation company that is about to do big business with the USA.
 So their lives do indeed seem to be on an orderly course.
 But then Sven (Jan Sosniok) reappears on the scene and proposes to her just before she says yes - and the chaos is back!
 And it takes on such proportions that Lolle ends up before a judge and is sentenced to community service at a school.
 Here she meets Dana (Janina Uhse), whose life seems to be at least as crazy as Lolle's once was.
-And that's not good at all, because this meeting unintentionally involves Lolle in an adventure that questions everything she has believed in over the past years…
+And that's not good at all, because through this encounter Lolle unintentionally gets involved in an adventure that questions everything she believed in the last years.

-"Berlin, Berlin" was a real ray of hope in the German series landscape in the early 2000s: Witty, original and charming, Lolle's chaos of life and love was told, making the series celebrated by both critics and the public.
+"Berlin, Berlin" was a real ray of hope in the German series landscape at the beginning of the 2000s: Lolle's chaos of life and love was told in a witty, original and charming way, and the series was celebrated by critics and the public alike.
 After four seasons, Lolle was over, despite good ratings and various awards - including the International Emmy Award, the first German series to receive this award.
 15 years later there is now a revival - and unfortunately this is a very sobering matter.
-Although not only some of the actors of the series are back, but with director Franziska Meyer Price and scriptwriter David Safier, two driving forces who played a major role in the success of the ARD cult series, only little has remained of the series' wit and, above all, its charm.
+Although not only some of the actors of the series are back, but with director Franziska Meyer Price and screenwriter David Safier, two driving forces that played a major role in the success of the ARD cult series, only little is left of the series' wit and especially its charm.

-"Berlin, Berlin - The Movie" was supposed to be released in the cinemas in March, but due to the Corona pandemic landed directly on Netflix.
+"Berlin, Berlin - Der Film" was supposed to be released in the cinemas in March, but landed directly on Netflix due to the Corona pandemic.
 This is really not a real loss for the badly shaken cinema landscape.
 Many fans, who were looking forward to a nice portion of nostalgia, might be bitterly disappointed after the end of the movie.
 Anyway: On Netflix you can now watch the series - so better go back and watch it again!

 Ein Artikel von Frankfurt-Tipp